Mosaic-Chain/mosaic-chain/pallets/nft-staking/README.md

 - **MinimumCommissionRate:** the default commission rate (percentage) under which a validator can't set their own term.
 - **MinimumStakingAmount:** the minimum amount one can stake / unstake or keep staked.
 - **MaximumStakePercentage:** the maximum percentage of total mosaic issuance above which no validator's total stake can go.
+- **MaximumContractsPerValidator:** the maximum number of contracts we wish to keep track of per validator. (incl. self-contract)

 ## Public API:
 There are about four distinct cases of staking: